 Stormwater management system

 PO53 E53

 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
 The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.

-PO54 E54
+P054 E54

 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots and allow safe and convenient access for pedestrians and cyclists.
 Drainage pathways are provided to accommodate overland flows from roads and public open space areas.
 The overland flow paths have a minimum width of 8m and are designed and constructed to allow safe and convenient access for pedestrians and cyclists.

-PO55 E55
+P055 E55

 Provide measures to properly manage surface flows for the 1% AEP event (for the fully developed catchment) draining to and through the land to ensure no actionable nuisance is created to any person or premises as a result of the development.
 The development must not result in ponding on adjacent land, redirection of surface flows to other premises or blockage of a surface flow relief path for flows exceeding the design flows for any underground system within the development.
 The stormwater drainage system is designed and constructed in accordance with Planning scheme policy - Integrated design.

-The stormwater management system is designed to:

-- protect the environmental values in downstream waterways; - b. maintain ground water recharge areas; - C. preserve existing natural wetlands and associated buffers; - d. avoid disturbing soils or sediments; - avoid altering the natural hydrologic regime in acid e. sulfate soil and nutrient hazardous areas; - f. maintain and improve receiving water quality; - g. protect natural waterway configuration; - h. protect natural wetlands and vegetation; - i. protect downstream and adjacent properties; - protect and enhance riparian areas. j.

-- utilise methods and materials to minimise the whole a. of lifecycle costs of the stormwater management system; and - are coordinated with civil and other landscaping b. works.
+PO56 No example provided.
+The stormwater management system is designed to: a. protect the environmental values in downstream waterways; b. maintain ground water recharge areas; C. preserve existing natural wetlands and associated buffers; d. avoid disturbing soils or sediments; e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas; f. maintain and improve receiving water quality; g. protect natural waterway configuration; h. protect natural wetlands and vegetation; i. protect downstream and adjacent properties; j. protect and enhance riparian areas.
+PO 57 No example provided.
+Des syst ign and construction of the stormwater management em: a. utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and b. are coordinated with civil and other landscaping works.
 Note - Refer to Planning scheme policy - Integrated design for guidance on how to demonstrate achievement of this performance outcome.